 Isn't it amazing to watch the globalists flounder around like this and try one big hoax after another?

-And the lieutenant governor of Texas came out and said, I'm a grandparent, others are grandparents.
+And then Lieutenant Governor of Texas came out and said, I'm a grandparent.

 We're all talking and we're ready to brave this thing that looks like it might kill 1% of people that are above 75 and sick for our grandkids because the Great Depression is going to be a lot worse than that.